GEANT/nomad_cni/README.md

 ### Create a bunch of CNI networks

 To make it work, puppet must run twice on all the nodes (because of the way resource collection works).\
-`agent_regex` will only match nodes within the same Puppet environment (on test you won't be able match the node prod-nomad01.example.org).
+`agent_regex` will only match nodes within the same Puppet environment (i.e. on test you won't be able match a node from the production environment).
 You can use `agent_list` if you need to match names across different environments.

 ```puppet
 nomad_cni::macvlan::v4 {